reasonml/reason-react/docs/usestate-hook.md

 The `useState` hook takes a function that returns the initial state value and returns a tuple with the current state value and a function to update the state.

-ReasonReact exposes the `useState` hook with the initialiser function, not with the inmediate value.
+reason-react exposes the `useState` hook with the initialiser function, not with the inmediate value.

 ```reason
 let useState: (unit => 'state) => ('state, 'state => unit);